Briefing note one: introduction

 Definitions of involvement, engagement and participation

 Researchers and others use a variety of words to describe ways of interacting with the public.
-The terms involvement, engagement and participation are sometimes used interchangeably but the National Institute for Health Research (NIHR) ascribes specific meanings to these terms as follows:
+The terms involvement, engagement and participation are sometimes used interchangeably but the NIHR ascribes specific meanings to these terms as follows:

 NIHR defines public involvement in research as research being carried out ‘with’ or ‘by’ members of the public rather than ‘to’, ‘about’ or ‘for’ them.
 It is an active partnership between patients, carers and members of the public with researchers that influences and shapes research.

 When using the term ‘public’ we include patients, potential patients, carers and people who use health and social care services as well as people from specific communities and from organisations that represent people who use services.
 Also included are people with lived experience of one or more health conditions, whether they’re current patients or not.